Trump announces blockade after peace talks fail

 Al-Sudani also told Aoun that Iraq will provide urgent aid to Lebanon, including fuel and food.

-Details and takeaways on Vance-led negotiations in Islamabad
+Details and takeaways of Vance-led negotiations in Islamabad

 U.S. negotiators expected the talks with Iran yesterday to be a brief table-setting meeting to tee up future talks.
 Instead, it turned into continuous negotiations over 21 hours, according to a source familiar with the talks.

-This official characterized the talks as tough but said that by the end there was a friendly and productive exchange of proposals.
+The official characterized the talks as tough but said that by the end, there was a friendly and productive exchange of proposals.

-Throughout the talks, Vance attempted to correct this misunderstanding and left Islamabad after delivering a best and final offer to Iran that he believed should be fair and acceptable to all parties.
+Throughout the talks, Vance tried to correct the misunderstanding, and he left Islamabad after having delivered a best and final offer to Iran that he believed should be fair and acceptable to all parties, the official said.

 Vance has said that a deal remains on the table and that it’s up to Iran to accept.

-Meanwhile, the official said the national security team in consultation with Trump has devised a plan to break the Iranians’ closure on the Straits of Hormuz.
-They also aim to counter the notion that the straits can deflect from the core U.S. issue, which is the Iranian nuclear program.
+Meanwhile, the official said the national security team, in consultation with Trump, has devised a plan to break the Iranians’ closure of the Strait of Hormuz.
+They also aim to counter the notion that the strait can deflect from the core U.S. issue, which is Iran’s nuclear program.

-According to the official, Vance is pragmatic, but not naive.
-He was hopeful of making a deal, but over the 21 hours of negotiation, Vance also probed Iran’s vulnerabilities, and now Trump will test them.
+According to the official, Vance is pragmatic but not naive.
+He was hopeful of making a deal, but over the 21 hours of negotiation, he also probed Iran’s vulnerabilities, and now Trump will test them.
 It’s on Iran, the official said, to recognize the reality of the U.S. position.

 The U.S. and Iran did not reach agreement on the following points: